aliaafarouk/Manasik/README.md

 ## Manasik Website
 ### This is a religious website I made during learning HTML5, CSS3, Bootstrap & Javascript.
-### This website is an advertisement for an application called Manasik
+### This website is an advertisement for an application called Manasik.

 ## Tools
-* HTML5 -> To create the structure of the website
+* HTML5 -> To create the structure of the website.
-* CSS3 -> To describe how HTML elements are to be displayed on screen and add some animations
+* CSS3 -> To describe how HTML elements are to be displayed on screen and add some animations.
-* Bootstrap -> To make my work easier and faster
+* Bootstrap -> To make my work easier and faster.
-* Javascript -> To make interactive web pages
+* Javascript -> To make interactive web pages.

 ## Demo
-I built This website using HTML5, CSS3, Bootstrap & Javascript with responsive design
+I built This website using HTML5, CSS3, Bootstrap & Javascript with responsive design.
 ### https://aliaafarouk.github.io/Manasik/

 ## Snapshots